codepath/android_guides/Push-Messaging.md

 ### Receiving Push Notifications

-Check out the [Receiving Push Guide](https://parse.com/docs/push_guide#receiving/Android) for a basic overview of receiving Push messages within an Android app.
+Check out the [Receiving Push Guide](https://parse.com/docs/android/guide#push-notifications-receiving-pushes) for a basic overview of receiving Push messages within an Android app.
 There are two basic ways to receive push notifications.

 #### Push Invoking Activity

 Normally, Parse will open the default activity that is designated as the main launcher in your `AndroidManifest.xml` file, but you can have Parse trigger a different activity to launch.
-You can change the behavior by subclassing `ParshPushBroadcastReceiver` and overriding the `getActivity()` method to returning the Activity you prefer to launch instead:
+You can change this behavior by subclassing `ParshPushBroadcastReceiver` and overriding the `getActivity()` method to returning the Activity you prefer to launch instead:

 ```java
 import android.app.Activity;